 In just 12 months, earn a Duke master’s degree while gaining business skills and entrepreneurial confidence – and potentially launch your own venture along the way.

-Led by successful tech entrepreneurs, the Entrepreneurship Track in Duke’s Master of Engineering Management Program will teach you to:
+In this program, you become part of the growing innovation and entrepreneurship community at Duke.
+Led by successful tech entrepreneurs in Duke Engineering and Duke’s Office of Licensing & Ventures, the Entrepreneurship Track in Duke’s Master of Engineering Management Program will teach you to:

 Identify problems